December 4, 2018 9 Successful Holiday Campaigns and How to Re-create Them For Your Business

 Want to do something similar with ShortStack?
 It’s as simple as creating a hashtag contest!
 Just follow the hashtag campaign setup, but use our random entry selector to choose a winner.

 Looking for something simple?
 So are many big brands.
 A giveaway contest or sweepstakes is the perfect type of campaign if you want an easy-to-enter contest without requiring folks to create content of their own.

 RetailMeNot Holiday Giftaway

 Multi-day giveaways are everywhere around the holidays.
 The Holiday Giftaway by RetailMeNot is a great example.
-A new prize is released each day over a 12-day period.
-Several winners are chosen each day to increase the odds of winning, a great way to encourage more folks to participate.
-Also, RetailMeNot requires people to enter each day to be eligible to win that day’s prize, incentivising people to visit their website day after day.
-Although this is not a hashtag contest, RetailMeNot uses a number of popular hashtags to help promote their campaign, including #giveaway, #sweepstakes, #holidayfun and #holiday.
+A new prize was released each day over a 12-day period.
+Several winners were chosen each day to increase the odds of winning, a great way to encourage more folks to participate.
+Also, RetailMeNot required people to enter each day to be eligible to win that day’s prize, incentivising people to visit their website day after day.
+Although this is not a hashtag contest, RetailMeNot used a number of popular hashtags to help promote their campaign, including #giveaway, #sweepstakes, #holidayfun and #holiday.
 Using hashtags in this way helps to spread the word beyond folks who are already following your brand.

 Creating a multi-day giveaway with ShortStack is easier than you might think!
 In fact, we have the perfect template for you, our Multi-Day Giveaway Calendar template.
 All you need is:

 - Our Multi-Day Giveaway Calendar template;

 - A way to choose a winner each day;